Alimony Modification Attorneys in Salt Lake County

 - Receiving some sort of inheritance

-Termination of alimony happens when an ex-partner remarries or passes away.
+Alimony can be terminated when an ex-partner remarries or passes away.
 Your financial responsibility also ends if they start living with someone else.

 Don’t just stop paying alimony if you realize a spouse has moved in with another person.
 You still need to go before a judge and show them evidence of this.
 The same goes for any other changes in your former partner’s financial situation.